PraneetKala13/nodejs_tutorial/tutorial/docker/dockerize.md

 <br>

-Set up a dockerfile, which defines the configuration of a Docker image
+The first step is to set up a dockerfile, which defines the configuration of a Docker image

 ```plain
 nano Dockerfile